georgia-cr/ECM2434-Group-Project/README.md

 ### Prerequisites

-For this software, you need to use [IBM Cloud](https://cloud.ibm.com/) (or equivelant), as that is what the system is built for.
+For this software, you need to use [IBM Cloud](https://cloud.ibm.com/) (or an equivelant cloud service), as that is what the system is built for.
+The deployment instructions are for use with IBM cloud.

 ### Deployment

-To deploy this application, upload the files to your cloud site of choice.
+To deploy this application...
+* Sign into your IBM Cloud account
-* For IBM Cloud, you need to create a database, and an API.
+* Create a new bucket and database
+* Configure the database
+* Upload all the files from this repo to the bucket
-* Each .js file needs a corresponding GET or PUT request, depending on what the file does.
+* Create an API, and add new triggers and sequences - each .js file needs a corresponding GET or PUT request, depending on what the file does.

 ## Built With